projectcaluma/caluma/docs/events.md

 Exceptions in event receivers are logged, but will not affect the current db transaction.
 That way, you can be sure the transaction will not be rolled-back because of an Exception in an event receiver.
+However, if the `raise_exception` argument of the receiver is `True` it will raise any exception that ocurred in the receiver function and the transaction will be rolled back.

 ## Built-in django signals